decred/dcrwallet/rpc/documentation/api.md

 - `uint32 required_confirmations`: The number of required confirmations for
   funds used to purchase a ticket.
 If set to zero, it will use unconfirmed and confirmed outputs to purchase tickets.

-- `string ticket_address`: The address to give voting rights to.
-If it is set to an empty string, an internal address will be used from the wallet.

 - `uint32 num_tickets`: The number of tickets to purchase.
 It must be set and at least 1.